Shariatj/HealthFitnessClub/README.md

 pip3 install --upgrade pip           # to upgrade pip pip3 install "psycopg[binary,pool]"  # to install package and dependencies
 ```
+### Files

+1. The ER model Diagram and database schema and mapping are in `Conceptual_Design.pdf`
+2. `member_functions.py` handles member operations
+3. `trainer_functions.py` handles trainer operations
+4. `admin_functions.py` handles administrative staff operations
+5. `main.py` is the main function to operaton this project

 ### Running the Application